An Improved Standard Model Comes with Explicit CPV and Productive of BAU: The CKM matrix and the BAU problem

 As mentioned in section I, if one expects to yield a CP-violating phase in $V_{CKM}$, two necessary conditions are to be satisfied.
-In last section, four complex $U$ matrices were achieved with a Hermitian assumption of $M$ and an assumption among $A$ parameters.
-If we assign different $U$ matrices to up- and down-type quarks respectively, both conditions are satisfied.
-In what follows, various assembles of $U^u$ and $U^d$ are examined and the CKM matrix they yield are presented in TABLE.
-I. Several of them are complex which indicate CPV is yielded. \\
+In last section, four complex $U_k$ matrices were achieved with a Hermitian assumption of $M$ and an assumption among $A$ parameters.
+If we assign different $U_k$ matrices to up- and down-type quarks respectively, both conditions are satisfied.
+In what follows, various assignments of $U_k^u$ and $U_k^d$ are examined and $V_{CKM}$ they yield are presented in TABLE.
+I. Several of them are complex which indicate a theoretical origin of CPV is explicitly yielded. \\